 Ministry of Corporate Affairs ("MCA") notifies new standard or amendments to the existing standards.
-There is no such notification which would have been applicable to the Company urav J. Parekh
+There is no such notification which would have been applicable to the Company from 1 April

 This is a summary of significant accounting policies and other explanatory information referred to in our report of even date.